 Norges Bank uses market operation to steer bank reserves towards a desired level, primarily using fixed-rate loans (F-loans) and fixed-rate deposits (F-deposits), see also Regulation on the access of banks to lending and deposit facilities in Norges Bank etc.

 Norges Bank supplies reserves to the banking system by providing F-loans to banks.
 An F-loan is a loan extended against collateral in the form of securities.
 The interest rates on F-loans are normally determined by multi-price auctions.
 In a multi-price auction, also referred to as an American auction or an ordinary auction, banks submit bids for a desired amount and interest rate.
 Norges Bank decides the aggregate amount of the allotment.
 The banks' interest rate bids are ranked in descending order.
 Banks that place bids within the aggregate amount will be awarded an amount at the interest rate submitted.
+If the sight deposit rate changes during the operation's time to maturity, the banks' allotment yield will be adjusted accordingly, from the same date that the sight deposit rate changes.
 The maturity on F-loans is determined by Norges Bank and varies depending on the projection of structural liquidity.
-The interest rate on F-loans is normally fixed during the duration of the loan.
-Norges Bank can in special situations provide F-loans at a floating rate, i.e. the interest rate on the F-loans depends on the benchmark rate in the money market. .
-F-loans at floating rates were last issued in the wake of the financial crisis in 2008

 Norges Bank reduces the quantity of reserves in the banking system by providing banks with F-deposits.
 As in the case of F-loans, the interest rate is normally determined by multi-price auction.
 Banks submit bids for a desired amount and interest rate.
 Norges Bank decides the aggregate amount of the allotment.
 The banks' interest rate bids are ranked in ascending order.
 Banks that place bids within the aggregate amount will be awarded an amount at the interest rate submitted.
+If the sight deposit changes during the operation's time to maturity, the banks' allotment yield will be adjusted accordingly, from the same date that the sight deposit rate changes.
 The maturity on F-deposits is determined by Norges Bank and varies depending on the projection of structural liquidity.
-The interest rate on F-deposits is normally fixed during the duration of the deposit period Norges Bank can provide F-deposits at a floating rate, i.e. the interest rate on the F-deposits depends on the benchmark rate in the money market.

 Only banks with access to Norges Bank's standing facilities (see below) have access to participating in F-loan and F-deposit auctions.